CrisisNLP/lrec16_tools/README.md

 <img src="/resources/misc/logo/crisisNLP-logo.jpg?raw=true" width="400">

 The following resources contain crisis-related datasets collected from Twitter, labeled tweets, dictionaries of out-of-vocabulary (OOV) words, and other related tools.
+These resources are made available to advance the research on humanitarian computing.
 For more information about these resources, see the following paper.

 **Please cite the following paper, if you use any of these resoruces.**
 _______________